 A recession is unofficially defined as 2 consecutive quarters of negative GDP growth.
 It is officially declared by the National Bureau of Economic Research, who also will declare the peak month, and as things progress, the trough and when recovery begins as well.

 So Real GDP is what truly confirms the state of the economy – but it takes a long time for the data to be announced.
-Q1 2020 was revised downward.
-Real GDP decreased at an annual rate of 5.0% (vs. original release of -4.8%).
+For Q1 2020, real GDP decreased at an annual rate of 5.0%.
+For Q2 2020, spanning 3 full months of quarantine, real GDP decreased at an annual rate of 31.4% – our economy was nearly cut by a third – the worst decline ever recorded since quarterly data began to be reported in the late 1940s.

-This decline was driven by a 7.6% decline in personal consumption (what we spend on goods and services), a 5.6% decline in investment, and a 8.7% decline in exports.
+This decline was driven by a 34.6% decline in personal consumption (what we spend on goods and services), a 49.0% decline in investment, and a 64.1% decline in exports, partially offset by a 17.4% increase in Federal government spending (stimulus checks and CARES Act).
+It should be noted that state and local government spending was down 5.6%.

 Coming Up Next…